OREN GERASSI

 • Production Manager – Mona Foma 2023

-Prayer by James Webb, multi-channel audio gallery installation (Launceston / TMAG).
-Floors of Heaven, underwater sound installation at the Launceston Gorge public swimming pool
+Prayer by James Webb, multi-channel audio gallery installation; Floors of Heaven, underwater sound installation.

 • Technical Producer / Sound Engineer – Australian Broadcasting Corporation (ABC)

-Sound recording, editing, broadcasting - Radio National, Radio Melbourne, Radio Hobart, Radio Australia, Triple J, ABC Grandstand (2016-Current, Casual)
+Radio National, Radio Melbourne, Radio Hobart, Radio Australia, Triple J, ABC Grandstand, 2016–Current

 • Project Manager – Dark Mofo

-Project planning, budget oversight, stakeholder management, risk and safety, compliance, crew management.
-Citywide public sound installation and a large-scale mud sculptures installation.
-(Hobart, March-July 2021, full-time contract)
+Citywide public sound installation and large-scale mud sculptures installation.
+Hobart, March-July 2021

 • Radio Master Control Room Operator – Australian Broadcasting Corporation (ABC)